cegan09/HarnessPlanner/README.md

 ## Features to be added
 1. Connector Linking - the ability to mark connectors as mating pairs, used in the compare tab to ensure compatibility.
 2. Add location notes on the layout view
+3. Connector replacement - ability to replace a connector with a different one, with interactive pin reassignment for already defined signals.
+Workflow right now is to delete and create a new connector.

 ## Shortcuts